-Johns Hopkins policy encourages (and for JHM requires) Full Disk Encryption on laptop computers that may store sensitive or restricted information.
-Full disk encryption means that the entire drive is encrypted, not just a few files or folders.Johns Hopkins has an enterprise license with Checkpoint for its PointSec encryption.
+Johns Hopkins policy encourages (and for JHM requires) Whole Disk Encryption (WDE) on laptop computers that may store sensitive or restricted information.
+Whole disk encryption means that the entire drive is encrypted, not just a few files or folders.
 Users should work with their local administrators to backup and encrypt laptops.

-For more information, please contact firstname.lastname@example.org.
+For more information about laptop encryption, please contact email@example.com.